-Will has acted as counsel and advocate in numerous institutional and ad hoc arbitral proceedings, including under ICC, LCIA, ICSID and UNCITRAL rules.
-He has also represented parties before both the International Court of Justice (Qatar v Bahrain and Oil Platforms) and the Iran-US Claims Tribunal (Cases B1, B61 and A15).
+Will has acted as counsel and advocate in numerous institutional and ad hoc arbitral proceedings, including under ICC, LCIA, CAS, ICSID and UNCITRAL rules.
+As regards inter-State disputes, he has represented parties before both the International Court of Justice (Qatar v Bahrain and Oil Platforms) and the Iran-US Claims Tribunal (Cases B1, B61 and A15).
 He has also advised in respect of claims before the European Court of Human Rights.
 Alongside his disputes work, Will’s non-contentious practice includes advising on a wide variety of international law issues, as well as assisting clients with front-end risk management options on their international projects.
 Will’s clients include private multinationals, States and State entities.

 - Acting for a multinational trading house in a tax-related investment treaty arbitration under the UNCITRAL Rules.

 - Successfully defending a government ministry in commercial arbitration proceedings arising in relation to an offset contract in the defence sector.